 We all have to do it, evaluations, but it doesn’t have to be boring and formulaic.
 They take a lot of time, are seen as judgemental, and draw clear lines.
 Every year, administrators get a list of staff to be evaluated and we get to work, planning meeting, making groups, and thinking about growth.
 This can be both overwhelming and uninspiring.
-But you can improve the process if you add some connections, clarity, and control.
+But culturally responsive leaders can improve the process.
+Just add some connections, clarity, and control.

 The whole system can look like a pile of lemons, but there is a better way.
 This can be a strong lever for change at your school site.
 You can make some super sweet lemonade, with the right ingredients.